 10. Commanderie Castle, Limburg, Belgium

-The Kasteel De Commanderie in Flanders’ Limburg province is one of the most stunning private homes we’ve had the honor of visiting.
+The Kasteel De Commanderie in Flanders’ Limburg province is one of the most stunning private homes we’ve had the honour of visiting.
 The owners graciously hosted a Vrienden van de Smaak event making it one of the most atmospheric meals we’ve ever eaten.

 11. Montaigle Castle, Namur, Belgium

 Montaigle Castle, in the province of Namur, wins Andrew’s pick for best castle ruins in Belgium.
 He loved climbing over the crumbling stone walls.
 Hiking to the top also offers a great view over the surrounding landscape.

 Last but not least, Annevoie Castle, near Dinant, wins our prize for the best (and strangest) event we’ve attended at a castle.
 The Venetian Carnival festival, held at the chateau each spring, is a dazzling display of close to 100 authentic carnival costumes, straight from Venice, Italy, in the heart of Wallonia, Belgium.